730 Campus Crisis and Emergency Management

 1. The EOP provides that the President or Designee, with or without consultation from the CMT, will determine whether declaration of an emergency is appropriate.

 2. If an emergency is declared, the employee(s) authorizing the declaration will cause CMT members (as well as others as directed by the President or Designee) to be contacted, advise them that an emergency has been declared, and direct them to respond to the EOC.

 3. A systematic calling plan must be established to ensure that CMT members receive timely notification of the official declaration of emergency.

 4. The EOP designates that the President or Designee is the highest University authority in any emergency situation.
 The EOP must establish a clear chain of command specifying University employees with authority to act in response to the emergency.

 5. The CMT will serve in a support role to the President or Designee during an emergency.

-6. MTSU senior administrators have discretion to determine who to appoint from their areas to the CMT; however, it is advisable that administrators give serious consideration to the inclusion of the following personnel with potentially significant operational responsibilities:
+6. MTSU senior administrators have discretion to determine whom to appoint from their areas to the CMT; however, it is advisable that administrators seriously consider including the following personnel with potentially significant operational responsibilities:

 c.
 Chief Business/Finance and Administration Officer